moderation/DOOM-fire-zig/README.md

 The doom-fire algo can push upwards of 180k a frame - results may vary!
 It is, to my surprise, a nice TTY stress test.

-As a comparable, this is the younger sibling of a node variant ( https://github.com/const-void/DOOM-fire-node ).
+As a comparison, this is the younger sibling of a node variant ( https://github.com/const-void/DOOM-fire-node ).

 # INSTALL
 Tested on OX Monterey / M1 w/zig 0.9...